sirjamo1/React-Expense-Tracker/README.md

 See the [open issues](https://github.com/sirjamo1/React-Expense-Tracker/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Need To Do

+-   Mobile
+    -   Signin/up logo moves to middle of screen when keyboard is active (because it is fixed to bottom)
+    -   Create/edit trans popup gets moved by mobile keyboard (same with settings confirm password)
+    -   Need more testing for signin with google
+    -   Refresh (reloading page) redirectes user to signin page (this also happens on desktop)
+    -
+    -
+    -

 ## Screenshots
 ### Desktop